Karma’s new electric hinge-winged hypercar concept goes 0 to 60 mph in 1.9 seconds – TechCrunch

 The battery-electric concept has front and rear mounted twin electric motors that deliver 800 kW peak power, with 10,500 pound-feet wheel torque and 350 miles of pure electric range.
 The I-shaped 120 kilowatt-hour battery is housed in the center tunnel beneath the dashboard and seats.

-The vehicle has carbon ceramic breaks, a push-rod operated racing suspension and a Karma torque vectoring gearbox.
+The vehicle has carbon ceramic brakes, a push-rod operated racing suspension and a Karma torque vectoring gearbox.

 The hinge-winged doors aren’t the only flashy or tech-forward features.
 The concept has long-range radars, cameras, and FMCW lidar sensors in a nod towards an autonomous driving future.